List of The Grudge characters: Alex

-Alex (portrayed by Ted Raimi) is an employer for Karen.
+Alex (portrayed by Ted Raimi) is Karen’s employer.
 He asked her to replace the missing Yoko.
-Later on, he entered the cursed house, where he found Emma Williams dead and Karen in a state of shock, and then called the police.
-Later, when he was coming home after work, he spots a pool of blood on the floor and goes downstairs to investigate.
-After going down a little bit, he spotted a woman which reveals to be a disfigured Yoko without a lower jaw.
+Later on, he entered the cursed house, where he found Emma Williams dead and Karen in a state of shock, and was the one to call the police.
+Later, while coming home after work, he spots a pool of blood on the floor and goes downstairs to investigate.
+After going down a little bit, he spotted a woman, revealed to be a disfigured Yoko without a lower jaw.
 As he screams in fear, she kills him, and the detectives later find his dead body along with Yoko's.

+Alex is the American counterpart of Hirohashi, Rika's employer, from the original film.
+His death scene however is different from Hirohashi's, and is instead based on Noriko's death scene from Ju-On: The Curse where she is attacked and killed by the jaw-less ghost of Kanna.

+He reappears in The Grudge 2 via a photographic cameo.